vbacollective/wasabi/docs/API_REFERENCE.md

 Sends a WebSocket Close control frame and transitions the connection to `STATE_CLOSING`.

-The status code occupies the first two bytes of the Close frame payload in big-endian byte order, followed by the UTF-8 encoded reason string.
+The status code occupies the first two bytes of the Close frame payload in big‑endian byte order, followed by the UTF‑8 encoded reason string.

 Standard close codes from RFC 6455: